mpcq-network/mpcq-mirror-node/README.md

 ## Contributing

 Whether you’re fixing bugs, adding new features, or improving documentation, your contributions are important — let's build something great together!
-Please read our Hiero [contributing guide](https://github.com/hiero-ledger/.github/blob/main/CONTRIBUTING.md) as well as our project-specific [contributing guide](docs/contributing.md) to see how you can get involved.
+Please read our MPCQ [contributing guide](https://github.com/hiero-ledger/.github/blob/main/CONTRIBUTING.md) as well as our project-specific [contributing guide](docs/contributing.md) to see how you can get involved.

 For detailed instructions on setting up a local development environment refer to the [Development Guide](docs/development.md).

-Our role guidelines can be found under **[Hiero-Ledger's roles and groups guidelines](https://github.com/hiero-ledger/governance/blob/main/roles-and-groups.md#maintainers).**
+Our role guidelines can be found under **[MPCQ-Ledger's roles and groups guidelines](https://github.com/hiero-ledger/governance/blob/main/roles-and-groups.md#maintainers).**

 ## Code of Conduct

-Hiero uses the Linux Foundation Decentralised Trust [Code of Conduct](https://www.lfdecentralizedtrust.org/code-of-conduct).
+MPCQ uses the Linux Foundation Decentralised Trust [Code of Conduct](https://www.lfdecentralizedtrust.org/code-of-conduct).

 ## License